 (c) The total returns do not include charges that are imposed by variable insurance contracts.
-If these charges were reflected, returns would be lower than Annualized for periods less than one year.
-During the period, certain fees may have been waived and/or reimbursed.
-If such waivers/reimbursements had not occurred, the ratios would have been as indicated.
-6 6
+If these charges were reflected, returns would be lower than those shown.

+(d) Annualized for periods less than one year.

-Portfolio turnover is calculated on the basis of the Fund as a whole without distinguishing among the classes of shares.
+(e) Portfolio turnover is calculated on the basis of the Fund as a whole without distinguishing among the classes of shares.